 A UE configured in transmission mode 10, and configured with higher layer parameter eMIMO-Type and eMIMO-Type2, and with quasi co-location type B, is not expected to receive CSI-RS resource configurations for eMIMO-Type and eMIMO-Type2 of the CSI process that have different values of the higher layer parameter qcl-CRS-Info-r11.

-A BL/CE UE configured with CEModeA or CEModeB is not expected to be configured with non-zero transmission power CSI-RS.
+A BL/CE UE configured with CEModeA or CEModeB is not expected to be configured with non-zero transmission power CSI-RS, except when the BL/CE UE is configured with the higher layer parameter ce-CSI-RS-Feedback.